Syntax Document

 }

-var s = person_t{ // No space between struct alias identifier and '{'
+var s = person_t{ // no space needed between struct ident and {

 name: "john",